DHCW-Digital-Health-and-Care-Wales/shared-medicines-guide/technical/read data/read-gp-data/q-and-a.md

 * quantity supplied
 * acute or repeat

-Unfortunately, we are unable to show any dispense activity from this source.
+Unfortunately, we are unable to show detailed dispense activity from this source.
 ```javascript
 // firstly the list again:
 {